rwdroge/oe_docker/README.md

 - `-j <jdkversion>` to control the Java version propagated as build-arg
 - `-o <oeversion>` to override the automatic mapping of series to OEVERSION (defaults: 12.2→122, 12.7→127, 12.8→128)
 - `-d` (compiler only) to also build a devcontainer image using the just-created local compiler image as the base
+- `-s` (db_adv only) to also build a sports2020-db image using the just-created local db_adv image as the base

 Example with devcontainer: